junipertcy/regrank-data/README.md

 # Data sets
-## Time-varying network
-* See [us_air_traffic](https://networks.skewed.de/net/us_air_traffic), this data set can analyze annual change in rankings of the U.S. airports, ranging from 1990 to 2020 (total 31 years).
-This data set is nice because it spans many years, and---when ever there is a sudden change in rankings---we may be able to identify a reason to explain.
-We can also use trends (economic) to correlate and understand the changing rankings, too.

 ## Categorical metadata on the nodes
 * Austrian internal migrations (2002-2022); See [at_migrations](https://networks.skewed.de/net/at_migrations) at Netzschleuder.
 The nodes in this network contains the names of the administrative locations.
 We can ask: What locations stand out to be the most popular in human migration?
+* Play-by-play data scrapped (by @ryurko, at [nflscrapR-data](https://github.com/ryurko/nflscrapR-data)) from NFL.com, in regular season games

 ## Categorical metadata on the edges
 * Faculty hiring networks in the US (2022); see [faculty_hiring_us](https://networks.skewed.de/net/faculty_hiring_us).
 This network has edge annotations that we can ask the following question: Which domain / field mostly affects the rankings on the nodes?
+*
+## Time-varying network
+* See [us_air_traffic](https://networks.skewed.de/net/us_air_traffic), this data set can analyze annual change in rankings of the U.S. airports, ranging from 1990 to 2020 (total 31 years).
+This data set is nice because it spans many years, and---when ever there is a sudden change in rankings---we may be able to identify a reason to explain.
+We can also use trends (economic) to correlate and understand the changing rankings, too.

 ## Robust ranking (Huber)
 * Dutch school friendships (2003); see [dutch_school](https://networks.skewed.de/net/dutch_school).
 This small network can be used in the robust ranking case, to illustrate how a smaller network can make the rankings fluctuate.